Fist of the North Star: Impact

 Fist of the North Star is widely regarded as one of the most influential manga series of all time.
 Geek.com called it "an epochal, generation-defining work that introduced madcap ultraviolence to the page and inspired tons of other manga artists".
 Berserk creator Kentaro Miura named Fist of the North Star as the work that had the biggest impact on his own.
 Vinland Saga author Makoto Yukimura was first inspired to become a manga artist after reading the series as a boy.
 The city of Hokuto, Hokkaido, collaborated with the series to commemorate its 40th anniversary in 2023 by hosting exhibitions, events, and selling merchandise.

 It also had an influence on video games.
 The name of Famicom Shinken, the irregularly published video game section of Weekly Shōnen Jump from 1985 to 1988, was partly named after Fist of the North Stars Hokuto Shinken.
 Its writer, Yuji Horii, also had the idea to use a video game rating system based on a famous onomatopoeia from the manga.
 Technōs Japan game designer Yoshihisa Kishimoto cited Fist of the North Star as an influence on the setting and art style of the beat 'em up game Double Dragon (1987), which takes place in a disaster-ridden city.
 The manga has also been credited with originating the fatality finishing move concept which later appeared in the Mortal Kombat series of fighting games.

 The 1980s animated adaptation was controversial in France, particularly among those who feared anime in general was corrupting French youth.
 Politician Ségolène Royal was among its most prominent critics, lambasting its alleged recidivist violence in her book Le Ras-le-Bol des Bébés Zappeurs (Fed Up of Baby Channel-Zappers).

+The name of the French band Rise of the Northstar is a direct reference to the series.